-It is because of Śiva/Rudra being self-majestic, self-supreme, self-mightily and Independent Divinity holding the elixir of immortality and healing medicines, he doesn’t operate on any dictated methods or rule or under any command, he is “modus operandi” hence Mahabharata Itihasa said:
+It is because of Śiva/Rudra being a self-majestic, self-supreme, self-mighty Independent Divinity holding the elixir of immortality and healing medicines, that He does not operate using any dictated methods or rules, or under any command.
+He has his own “modus operandi”; hence Mahabharata Itihasa said:

-Samvarta said, “There is a peak named Munjaban on the summits of the Himalayan mountains, where the adorable Lord of Uma (Mahadeva) is constantly engaged in austere devotional exercises.
-There the mighty and worshipful god of great puissance, accompanied by his consort Uma, and armed with his trident, and surrounded by wild goblins of many sorts, pursuing his random wish or fancy…….
-Glowing with its own splendor, that mountain looks resplendent as the morning sun.^ And no creature with his natural eyes made of flesh, can ever ascertain its shape or configuration, and neither heat nor cold prevails there, nor doth the sun shine or the winds blow.^ And, O king neither doth senility, nor hunger, nor thirst, nor death nor fear afflict anyone at that place.Mahabharata Itihasa Aśhwamedhika Parva 7, Non-Jaya section
+Samvarta said, “There is a peak named Munjaban on the summits of the Himalaya mountains, where the adorable Lord of Uma (Mahadeva) is constantly engaged in austere devotional exercises.
+There the mighty and worshipful god of great puissance, accompanied by his consort Uma, and armed with his trident, surrounded by wild goblins of many sorts, pursuing his random wish or fancy, constantly resides in the shade of giant forest trees, or in the caves, or on the rugged peaks of the great mountain.
+And there the Rudras ……….. and ghostly appearances.
+Glowing with its own splendor, that mountain looks resplendent as the morning sun.
+And no creature with his natural eyes made of flesh, can ever ascertain its shape or configuration, and neither heat nor cold prevails there, nor doth the sun shine nor do the winds blow.
+And, O king, neither doth senility, nor hunger, nor thirst, nor death, nor fear afflict anyone at that place.Mahabharata Itihasa Aśhwamedhika Parva 7, Non-Jaya section

 This is the reason why Rudra is a very unpredictable divinity, a polar divinity, and a contradiction that cannot be confined to a single mode or concept, form, or name.
-This is why Veda choose to define him as Viṣvarūpam, meaning the cosmic form or the all-encompassing omni-form, and Pururūpam, meaning multiform/multihued, and Virūpam, meaning multifold altering forms, and Vahurūpa meaning multi-formed RV2.33.10,TS4.5.4,TA10.23.1.
-In total contradiction, the Vedas called him Sūkṣma (सूक्ष्म) meaning subtle/atomic and Paran and Atman BhruUpa3.9.4 and the hidden indweller of all Divinity RV4.5.9.
+This is why the Vedas choose to define him as Viṣvarūpam, meaning the cosmic form or the all-encompassing omni-form, and Pururūpam, meaning multiform/multihued, and Virūpam, meaning multifold altering forms, and Vahurūpa meaning multi-formed RV2.33.10,TS4.5.4,TA10.23.1.
+In total contradiction, the Vedas also call him Sūkṣma (सूक्ष्म) (meaning subtle/atomic), Prana and Atman BhruUpa3.9.4, and the hidden indweller of all Divinity RV4.5.9.

-By the time of the Atharvana Veda, the stature of Vrātyas reached that of Brahman in the 15th kanda/chapter called Vrātya Suktam.
-The exploration relating to Vrātya Suktam and Śiva Sankalpa Suktam will be done as a separate section, for now, we will just use its reference.
+By the time of the Atharva Veda, the stature of Vrātyas reached that of Brahman in the 15th kanda/chapter called Vrātya Suktam.
+The exploration relating to Vrātya Suktam and Śiva Sankalpa Suktam will be done as a separate section; for now, we will just use its reference.

-There also comes the title Manyu SY10.20 found both in Rig Veda and Yajur Veda and the title Ugra RV2.33,9.11, AV2.28.3, meaning a ferocious one.
-So, this Rudra who is ferocious, makes us weep, whose children (Rudras) are rustic, mountain dwellers, destroyers, who associate with Asuras and nefarious beings, hence Rudra is Ghora (terrible), Manyu (wrath), Vrātya (nomadic), Ugra (threatening) and Asura (Fierce), yet in total contradiction, the same Rudra is Śiva (The Auspicious), following are few of the Vedic adjectives used to describe Rudra, and obviously the list is overwhelmingly clear.
+There also comes the title Manyu SY10.20 – found both in Rig Veda and Yajur Veda – and the title Ugra RV2.33,9.11, AV2.28.3, meaning a ferocious one.
+So, this Rudra who is ferocious, makes us weep, whose children (Rudras) are rustic mountain dwellers, destroyers, who associate with Asuras and nefarious beings.
+Hence Rudra is Ghora (terrible), Manyu (wrath), Vrātya (nomadic), Ugra (threatening) and Asura (fierce); yet, in total contradiction, the same Rudra is Śiva (The Auspicious).
+The following are a few of the Vedic adjectives used to describe Rudra, and obviously the list is overwhelmingly clear.

 भुवनस्य पितरं गीर्भिराभी रुद्रं दिवा वर्धया रुद्रमक्तौ ।बृहंतमृष्वमजरं सुषुम्नमृधग्घुवेम कविनेषितासः ॥